AndyYuen/podman-ai-lab-to-rhoai/README.md

 # From Podman AI Lab to OpenShift AI

 Forked from https://github.com/redhat-ai-services/podman-ai-lab-to-rhoai<br />
+Certain sections of the original lab no longer work with the newer version of OpenShift AI.
+The main objective of this fork is to make everything work again and easier to get started.

 ## Enhancements
-* Included Authorino Operator to enable external access to model server with token authentication
+* Included the Authorino Operator to enable external access to the model server with token authentication
 * Automated deployment of OpenShift AI and other required components using a shell script.
 They include:
   * Authorino Operator
   * RHODS Operator
   * Elasticsearch Vector Database
-  * S3 Storage (Minio)
+  * S3 (Minio) Storage
   * Service Mesh
   * Serverless
 * Provided an option to upload your model from Podman AI Lab to a s3 (minio) bucket for model serving using a shell script
-* fixed (Langchain and Elasticsearch Vector Database) Chat Recipe App's 'Connection error' and Langchain API change issues
+* Updated the Chat Recipe Application code and deployment.yaml file to support token-based authentication and rid of the 'Connection error' due to use of self-signed certs.
 <br /><br />

 ## Overview